csiro-risk-assessment/mozzie/README.md

 ## Use

+### Building the code

 The core code is written in `cython`, which is a mix of python (ease of development) and C (performance).
 To our knowledge, all python distributions come with `cythonize` which converts the cython code to C code, which may then be compiled and run.
 The actual process of doing this is different on different computers: in the `code` directory we provide a few different build scripts (`build_easy.sh`, `build_pearcey.sh`, etc).

+### Simulating

+The core code consists of python objects that you must instantiate in a "runner" python script that defines your mathematical model.
+An example is `example1/example.py`.
+Generally, each "runner" python script contains:

+- an `import` block in which you import all the core libraries and any other python libraries you need
+- a block in which you set up the grid and active cells, defining the spatial extents and discretisation of the model.
+You will use `Grid` and `Grid.setActiveAndInactive`.
+- a block that defines `Wind`.
+This is different from the spatially-varying parameters (next item) because it usually requires some sort of pre-processing, or is reading from specially-preprocessed files.
+- a block in which you read files corresponding to spatially-varying parameters in your model, such as carrying capacities.
+You'll typically have to read multiple of these per parameter, as the parameters will also vary with time.
+You will use `SpatialDependence` and `SpatialDependence.restrictToActive`
+- a definition of your cell dynamics (the ODE model), such as `CellDynamicsLogistic1_1`
+- a block that defines the populations and parameters, and sets initial conditions.
+You'll use `PopulationsAndParameters`.
+- a block that gathers the grid structure, the populations and the cell dynamics together into a `SpatialDynamics` objects
+- a block that controls the time-stepping of the simulation, involving `diffuse`, `evolveCells`, and `advect`.
+There can be multiple of these, depending on the complexity of your model, as different carrying capacities, wind vectors, etc, are used at different times.

+Because of this "block" structure, you can run partial simulations, for instance, just processing wind files, or not even using any wind.

+### Directory layout

+- `tests` directory contains tests (.py files) and associated files (all other files).
+Run the tests by using, for example, `python TestGrid.py`
+- `code` directory contains the core code that numerically simulates mosquito population dynamics
+- `code/auxillary` directory contains python scripts that perform auxillary functions, such as plotting results.
+These scripts depend on lots of python libraries, and, while useful, are not necessary for the numerical simulation of mosquitoes.

 ## Units

 The units used should be consistent throughout.
 For instance, if the spatial grid is defined using km, and the time-step is measured in days, then the diffusivity should have units km*km/day, and the wind velocity should be in km/day.

-## Spatial structure
+## Spatial structure and spatially-varying quantities

 Mosquitoes are assumed to advect and diffuse over a grid of square cells, defined by:
 - (xmin, ymin): the lower left-hand corner
 - the cell side-length
 - (nx, ny): the number of cells in the x and y directions

 The cells can be "active" or "inactive".
 This is specified through a CSV file.
-The CSV file must contain a header (that begins with `#xmin`, etc) that specifies the quantities mentioned above (this facilitates error-checking) and data arranged in rows.
-Here is an example file:
+Indeed, all parameters that vary spatially, such as wind vectors or carrying capacities or outputted populations numbers, are held in similarly-formatted CSV files.
+All such CSV files must contain a header that begins with `#xmin=...` that specifies the quantities mentioned above.
+This facilitates error checking.
+Some files must contain other headers (defined below) and the code will complain if they don't.
+Data is arranged in rows.

+Here is an example "active/inactive" file:
 ```
 #xmin=1.0,ymin=2.0,cell_size=3.0,nx=4,ny=3
 1,0,1,1
 1,0,1,0
 0,0,1,1
 ```
-The lines following the header correspond to rows of cells.
-The rows appear in *upside-down order*, viz, in the above example:
+The lines following the header always correspond to rows of cells.
+The rows always appear in *upside-down order*, viz, in the above example:
 - the first line, `1,0,1,1`, corresponds to the cells at `y=ymin=2.0`.
 The cell at `xmin=1.0` is active; the cell at `xmin=4.0` is inactive; the cell at `xmin=7.0` is active; the cell at `xmin=10.0` is active.
 - the second line, `1,0,1,0`, corresponds to the cells at `y=ymin+cell_size=5.0`.
 The cell at `xmin=1.0` is active; the cell at `xmin=4.0` is inactive; the cell at `xmin=7.0` is active; the cell at `xmin=10.0` is inactive.
 - the third line, `0,0,1,1`, corresponds to the cells at `y=ymin+2*cell_size=8.0`.
 The cell at `xmin=1.0` is inactive; the cell at `xmin=4.0` is inactive; the cell at `xmin=7.0` is active; the cell at `xmin=10.0` is active.

-## Directory layout

-- `tests` directory contains tests (.py files) and associated files (all other files).
-Run the tests by using, for example, `python TestGrid.py`
-- `code` directory contains the core code that numerically simulates mosquito population dynamics
-- `code/auxillary` directory contains python scripts that perform auxillary functions, such as plotting results.
-These scripts depend on lots of python libraries, and, while useful, are not necessary for the numerical simulation of mosquitoes.

 ## Core code descriptions